 Ubiquinone vs. Ubiquinol

 Until recently, CoQ10 was only available in one form; that of ubiquinone (check your labels).
 Once ingested, the body breaks ubiquinone down into its more active component called ubiquinol.
 However, nutritional scientists have finally devised a method to create a bio-available form of ubiquinol.
-The benefits?
-Ubiquinol is more easily absorbed (twice as absorbable) than ubiquinone and given that we are unable to convert the ubiquinone to ubiquinol as effectively when we get older, ubiquinol is seen as the top choice.

 Natural Fertility Treatments